phaltanesaurabh/Python-HybridStorageManager/README.md

 storage management by extending the on premise swift architecture to cloud.

+This Python Program connect to S3 and Openstack with single cpmmand through CLI Program exposes generic API that abstract the interaction with S3 and Openstack Swift Project Delivarables:
+(I)nitialing Connection - Intialises connection between S3 and openstack swift (C)reate bucket - Create a Bucket in  both S3 and Swift (G)et object  - Fetches the object from swift and if not found pulls the object from s3 (a)rchieval set - Sets the archieval for buckets to s3 on timely basis

 GOALS

 ● Hybrid cloud storage to help deploy data storage both on the public cloud and on